reynaldichernando/reynaldichernando.github.io/_posts/2023-07-23-hand-tracking-for-mouse-input.markdown

 *Python version is super laggy, something to do with OpenCV*

-After some researching, turns out it was because it has something to do with the OpenCV, related to how cv2.waitKey() works.
+After some researching, turns out it was because it has something to do with the OpenCV, related to how the `waitKey` function works.
 I still haven’t found out the fix yet, so I suppose we’re skipping python altogether to save time and sanity.

 ## A Stupid Idea